Jean-Marie Odin: Priesthood

-Odin was ordained to the priesthood for the Vicentians by Bishop Dubourg on May 4, 1823.
+Odin was ordained to the priesthood for the Vincentians by Bishop Dubourg on May 4, 1823.
 After his ordination, Dubourg performed missionary work in New Madrid, Missiouri, and with Native American tribes along the Arkansas River.
-He also became a faculty member at St. Mary's Seminary, later being named president.
-Odin accompanied Bishop Joseph Rosati to the Second Provincial Council of Baltimore in 1833 as theologian.
-He briefly served as pastor of St. Vincent de Paul Parish in Cape Girardeau, Missouri, opening a Catholic school there in 1838.
+He also became a faculty member at St. Mary's of the Barrens' seminary, later being named president.
+Odin accompanied Bishop Joseph Rosati to the Second Provincial Council of Baltimore in 1833 as a theologian.
+He later briefly served as pastor of St. Vincent de Paul Parish in Cape Girardeau, Missouri, opening a Catholic school there in 1838.

-On October 24, 1839, Pope Gregory XVI erected the Apostolic Prefecture of Texas, to cover the territory of the newly independent Republic of Texas.
-After Odin was assigned as vice-prefect apostolic under Reverend John Timon, he moved to Texas.
-Odin worked to bring Catholics back Catholics who had left the church during the Texas Revolution as well as to proselytize among Protestants and Native Americans.
+On October 24, 1839, Pope Gregory XVI erected the Apostolic Prefecture of Texas to cover the territory of the newly independent Republic of Texas.
+After Odin was assigned as vice-prefect apostolic under Fr John Timon, he moved to Texas.
+Odin worked to bring back Catholics who had left the church during the Texas Revolution as well as to proselytize among Protestants and Native Americans.
 In December 1840, Gregory XVI appointed Odin as coadjutor bishop of what was then the Diocese of Detroit, but Odin declined the position.